israelflores/Resistance-Optimizer/README.md

 # Resistance-Optimizer
-Finds the closest series/parallel desired equivalent resistance among a finite set of resistors.
+This program finds the closest series/parallel desired equivalent resistance among a finite set of resistors.
+It also shows how to make the corresponding connections via a diagram that it prints out into the console

 ## Motivation/Problem Statement
 This electronics problem usually arises whenever you need a specific resistor value, but only have a small number of resistors at your disposal.
 Here is the problem stated a little more formally: